Responsible Tech & AI Advocate & Researcher in the Security SectorMozilla Fellow, @Mozilla Foundation

 Research on the implications of AI-powered tech applications in border control and security in the Mediterranean (case study: Palermo, Italy), followed by policy-oriented recommendations targeting (1) decision makers and (2) civil society.

-Roundtable session proposal for the Africa IGF (May 2025) regarding safety measures and guidelines for Military AI in Africa.
+Workshop session proposal for the Bread&Net conference by SMEX (October 2025) regarding safety measures and guidelines for Military AI applications in MENA.

 Content Creation about different AI safety concepts, applied in the Military Domain.